Saint Nicholas Church, Dnipro: Design

 The wooden church, which had stood since 1650, was replaced with the classicism-style stone church.
 The structure is made of stone and has a cross plan with a semicircular apse and a substantially extended western section with square additions.
 Doric porticos with four columns adorn the northern and southern facades, while a two-column portico highlights the main entry on the western face.
 The layout shows a two-tiered, octagonal structure above the western porch.
 It is completed by a rectangular bell tower and sits over the middle portion of the octagonal dome, which is topped with an onion-shaped top.

-2006 saw renovations to the church.
+The church was renovated in 2006.
 The two baths with roofs had their shapes changed during the so-called reconstruction, and the only forged metal crosses that still stood in the Dnipropetrovsk Oblast were taken down.
 These crosses were examples of late 18th- and early 19th-century Ukrainian stained glass art.
-During the renovations to the church, these crosses were moved from the old wooden church to the newly constructed stone one.
+During the renovations of the church, these crosses were moved from the old wooden church to the newly constructed stone one.
 The preserved paintings from the early 1900s still sit inside the church.